Ryan McMahon Preview, Player Props: Rockies vs. Orioles

 - The Orioles' 4.04 team ERA ranks 12th among all league pitching staffs.

-- Orioles pitchers combine to surrender the 10th-fewest home runs in baseball (143 total, 1.1 per game).
+- Orioles pitchers combine to surrender 143 home runs (1.1 per game), the ninth-fewest in the league.

-- The righty's most recent time out was on Sunday against the Oakland Athletics, when he tossed six scoreless innings while giving up two hits.
+- In his most recent time out on Wednesday, Aug.
+16, the righty tossed three innings against the San Diego Padres, giving up seven earned runs while surrendering four hits.

-- In 23 games this season, the 26-year-old has put up an ERA of 3.03, with 8.6 strikeouts per nine innings.
-Opponents are hitting .225 against him.

 © 2023 Data Skrive.
 All rights reserved.